guilhermej/dino_chrome_bot/README.md

 # Dino Chrome Game Bot
-A bot for beat Dino Chrome Game
+A bot to win Dino Chrome Game (chrome://dino)

 # TODO
 - Optimize values for win the game